Features / Help

 • none of the criteria are found (Not all);

-For example, with the criteria red and blue, the following lines will be selected (kept or deleted):
+For example, in the table below, with the criteria red and blue, the following lines will be selected (kept or deleted):

 Criteria “red” and “blue”AllAnyNot allNot any